 This comes with a further limitation that the only assessment is on the piece of clothing that is actually analyzed and makes the large assumption that the contamination found in that piece represents the rest of the clothing.
 In some cases, fire departments may sacrifice one or two sets to make an assessment of a much larger range of clothing that they may hope to preserve, but this again requires an assumption that whatever sacrificed sets or parts of the tested sets truly represent all the clothing being evaluated.

 Even when testing is performed, there can be complications for trying to interpret and understand the test results.
-Most chemical analyses will show a concentration of chemical usually in milligrams or micrograms per kilogram of material or sometimes as parts per million.
+Most chemical analyses will show a concentration of chemicals usually in milligrams or micrograms per kilogram of material or sometimes as parts per million.
 This information may serve to show that something is present but because there are very few known levels of permissible exposure limits for the vast majority of chemicals, it can be hard to decide whether a very small level of chemical present actually represents a hazard.

-The interpretation results can be further complicated by the fact that chemical analyses of contaminated materials may show whole range of other substances being present that represent chemicals associated with finishes, dyes and body oils, which ordinarily would be found in the clothing, but tend to have complicated names and may be difficult to trace as to their origin.
-For this reason, is often best to test unaffected clothing, just to see with the baseline substances might be, so that anything different from the baseline in contaminated clothing samples will represent something present as a result of the fireground exposure.
+The interpretation results can be further complicated by the fact that chemical analyses of contaminated materials may show a whole range of other substances being present that represent chemicals associated with finishes, dyes and body oils, which ordinarily would be found in the clothing, but tend to have complicated names and may be difficult to trace as to their origin.
+For this reason, is often best to test unaffected clothing, just to see what the baseline substances might be, so that anything different from the baseline in contaminated clothing samples will represent something present as a result of the fireground exposure.

 Finding a lab to test firefighter turnout gear